-Equities, index-based investments and exchange traded funds are recorded at the closing price of the stock exchange on which the corresponding security is principally traded.
+Equities, index-based investments and exchange traded funds (ETFs) are recorded at the closing price of the stock exchange on which the corresponding security is principally traded.
+ETFs that are thinly traded are valued at the average of the closing bid and ask prices.
 Unlisted warrants are valued with a recognized valuation model such as Black-Scholes.